 In other words, you earn rewards without losing earnings to excessive fees.
 The security deposit for this card can range from $200-$2,500.

 Runner Up For Cash Back on Everyday Spending

 There are a ton of credit cards for people with bad credit that still provide rewards for everyday spending. out there that provide rewards for everyday spending.
 Check out a few great options below.

 Best No Annual Fee Credit Card

-The Platinum Credit Card from Capital One is a no-annual-fee credit card that was created for people with bad credit.
-After five months of on-time payments, Capital One will offer you access to a higher credit line.
+The Capital One Platinum Credit Card is a no-annual-fee credit card that was created for people with bad credit.
+After six months of on-time payments, Capital One will offer you access to a higher credit line.

 This plays a major role in boosting your credit score.
 Additionally, Capital One has a free credit tracking tool to help you monitor your credit progress.

 It tends to be more expensive for someone with a bad credit score to obtain a credit card.
 The reason for this is because they appear to lenders as though they've exhibited riskier financial behavior.

 Commonly, credit cards for people with bad credit usually come with an annual fee of around $30.
 Not so with this card, though, which has no annual fee.

 Secured credit cards are designed to help people improve their credit.
 Generally, they look and work like typical credit cards.You can use them at any retailer that accepts your issuer.